bugzilla/bugzilla.github.io/_posts/2002-05-10-status-update.md

 *   Bug [97832](https://bugzilla.mozilla.org/show_bug.cgi?id=97832 "turn on template pre-compilation") - turn on template compilation.
 This means that the minimum TT version is now 2.07\.
 *   Bug [138994](https://bugzilla.mozilla.org/show_bug.cgi?id=138994 "Split duplicates.html.tmpl up") - split up duplicates.html.tmpl.
 *   Bug [140419](https://bugzilla.mozilla.org/show_bug.cgi?id=140419 "query.cgi fails after search.html.tmpl has been splited") - fix merge error from bug [138995](https://bugzilla.mozilla.org/show_bug.cgi?id=138995).
 Oops.
 *   Bug [140407](https://bugzilla.mozilla.org/show_bug.cgi?id=140407 "Expunge template/default and template/custom references") - remove all references to directories template/default and template/custom.
 They are no more.
-Oceania is at war with Eastasia.
-Oceania has always been at war with Eastasia.
+Oceania is at war with East Asia.
+Oceania has always been at war with East Asia.
 *   Move a \</center> tag (inserted in bug [129442](https://bugzilla.mozilla.org/show_bug.cgi?id=129442 "Make HTML of a default installation HTML W3C compliant") in a vain attempt to make this CGI's HTML validate) to the bottom of the initial page.
 This has the effect of fixing the alignment of the "choose chart" widgets; returning them back to the centre, where it should be.
 No bug number.
 *   Bug [138995](https://bugzilla.mozilla.org/show_bug.cgi?id=138995 "Split up search.html.tmpl") - split up search.html.tmpl.
 *   Bug [139930](https://bugzilla.mozilla.org/show_bug.cgi?id=139930 "checksetup.pl fails if data/params doesn't exist") - checksetup.pl no longer fails if data/params does not exist